 One of the main reasons for this is the quadcopters’ mechanical simplicity.
 In other words, its mechanism for take-off and maneuvering is simpler compared to other drone styles.
 A conventional helicopter, for instance, needs the main rotor blades to adjust the pitch as they spin to vector the helicopter’s thrust, which needs to combine with the movement of the tail rotor.
 This cyclic-pitch mechanism that helps a helicopter fly and maneuver is complicated, thus, making it more expensive.

 Quadcopters, on the other hand, uses four propellers connected to four motors, so there is a single moving part for each of the four props.
 These links together to form a single, moving part, which makes it simple and straightforward.
 Because of this, plus its power semiconductors and high-power density electric motors, quadcopter drones are very easy to operate and control.

-Since the propellers are connected to each four motors, quadcopters have smaller blades.
-This has a safety benefit, because if the quadcopter falls mid-air or hits something, it becomes less destructive.
+Since the propellers are connected to every one of the four motors, quadcopters have smaller blades.
+This has a safety benefit because if the quadcopter falls mid-air or hits something, it becomes less destructive.